DefinetlyNotAI/Logicytics/README.md

 All normal command output uses the Logicytics console presentation: a severity marker, a short message, and readable indented fields.
 Structured JSON is kept in the documented artifact files and is never dumped directly to the console.
+INFO text is white, DEBUG text is gray, warnings are yellow, and failures are red.
+Long messages wrap to the terminal width; application log fields are written as readable continuation lines with millisecond timestamps.
+Argument errors, startup failures, installer output, and test-runner output use the same line-based presentation.
+Run and collector JSONL files remain private, redacted machine-readable artifacts for tooling.

 ### Shared collector flags